muriloalmeidadev/docs-dev-for-dummies/README.md

         - Pull
 - Docker
     - What it is and what it does
-    - Local Testing using docker
+    - Local Testing using docker containers
     - Compose
 - Testing
     - Unit Testing